yvrakesh/Lab-Assignments/README.md

 # MyeXpOS
-A very basic operating system implemented as a part of OS lab
+Basic Multitasking operating system built on XSM Machine Architecture as a part of OS lab